 - Limiting installation of third-party apps on mobile devices that have access to school accounts.

-- Using appropriate data encryption techniques to secure data
+- Using appropriate data encryption techniques to protect sensitive data

 - Discourage insecure methods of transferring data such as copying onto pen drives